Skip to content

-Welcome to the documentation for @effect/schema, a library for defining and using schemas to validate and transform data in TypeScript.
+Welcome to the documentation for effect/Schema, a module for defining and using schemas to validate and transform data in TypeScript.

-@effect/schema allows you to define a Schema<Type, Encoded, Context> that provides a blueprint for describing the structure and data types of your data.
+The effect/Schema module allows you to define a Schema<Type, Encoded, Requirements> that provides a blueprint for describing the structure and data types of your data.
 Once defined, you can leverage this schema to perform a range of operations, including:

 OperationDescription